- Pete Shively

 Tomorrow’s News help us explore many timely questions and at least five different answers or policy possibilities for the future of our news and journalism.
 These questions include the following:

 What do we mean by the “news media”?
-Does it—or should it—include the press, newspapers, journalism, news or current event magazines, broadcast & cable news (TV, radio, internet), the blogosphere, media outlets, mainstream media, independent journalism, investigative journalism, reporting, infotainment, commentary, the commentariat, the punditry, the 4th Estate, and/or the 5th Estate?
+Does it—or should it—include newspapers, news or current event magazines, broadcast & cable news (TV, radio, internet), the blogosphere, mainstream media, infotainment, commentary?
 What are the boundaries to journalism?
 Are they changing, how, and for better or worse?

-- Objectivity, being “fair and balanced”, should journalists just report “the controversy,” avoid or engage in “false equivalencies,” or seek to find or determine the truth?
-How much authority should they—must they—assume, and what is its source?
+Should the news be objective, and how?
+To be “fair and balanced”, should journalists just report “the controversy,” avoid or engage in “false equivalencies,” or seek to find or determine the truth?

-- What is the relationship of journalism to the state?
-Censorship?
-Spin?
-Talking Points?
-Sponsorship?
-What are the intersections of (challenges inherent in) the “freedom of the press,” the right of free speech, law, privacy, national security?
+What is, or should be, the relationship between journalism and government?
+And what are the intersections of the “freedom of the press,” our free speech rights, privacy, and national security?

-- What about the economics of the news?
+What about the economics of the news?
 How should we pay for our news media?
-And how is technological and societal change affecting the business?
-Is print dead, on life support, or just aging?
+And how is technological and societal change affecting the news business?

 This discussion guide invites you to explore these issues and some possible different policy responses to them.